-- 1. Create a file patches.sql with this code in application\configs\db\tables - run the code in this patch as super in your application (setup database execute new yes) → your table should be updated.
-Sloppy alternative: you can run the sql code from phpMyAdmin. - copy library\Gems\classes\Gems\Default\RespondentAction.php to application\controllers\RespondentController.php - 4.
-In this controller, you need to change 3 functions: createModel, addFormElements and addBrowsetableColumns - In function createModel, after line 2 insert this code in order to add your field to the model (dataset):
+- 1. Create a file patches.sql with this code in application\configs\db\tables - run the code in this patch as super in your application (setup database execute new yes) → your table should be updated. - copy library\Gems\classes\Gems\Default\RespondentAction.php to application\controllers\RespondentController.php - 4.
+In this controller, you need to change 3 functions: createModel, addFormElements and addBrowsetableColumns - In createModel, add after line 2 your field to the model (dataset):